 Timing was everything.
-Skid Row arrived in record stores almost five years to the day after the release of Bon Jovi’s first album, and fulfilling a deal struck years before between teenage friends John Francis Bongiovi, Jr. and David Michael Sabo, who had promised each other that whoever made it first would help the other get there too.
+Skid Row arrived in record stores almost five years to the day after the release of Bon Jovi’s first album, and fulfilling a deal struck years before between teenage friends John Bon Jovi and Dave Sabo, who had promised each other that whoever made it first would help the other get there too.

-By the fall of 1988, Skid Row were recording their debut album in the idyllic setting of Lake Geneva, Wis., having paid a reported $35,000 to guitar god Gary Moore for the rights to the name of his '60s-era band.
-By January 1989, "Youth Gone Wild," the album’s first single, was already charging onto radio-station playlists nationwide on the strength of its meticulously conceived glam-metal riffs and a chorus as large as life.
+By the fall of 1988, Skid Row was recording their debut album in the idyllic setting of Lake Geneva, Wis., having paid a reported $35,000 to guitar god Gary Moore for the rights to the name of his '60s-era band.
+In January 1989, "Youth Gone Wild," the album’s first single, was already charging onto radio station playlists nationwide on the strength of its meticulously conceived glam-metal riffs and a chorus as large as life.

-Even though Skid Row had no qualms about playing up their big-haired, pretty-boy image, satisfying the massive female market with irresistible power ballads like "18 and Life" and "I Remember You," their first album was largely packed with gutsy hard-rock nuggets ("Big Guns," "Sweet Little Sister," "Piece of Me") marking them more Guns N’ Roses, complete with the occasional controversy, than Poison.
+Skid Row became a massive success, selling more than five million copies and making the band a mainstay on MTV.
+Even though the group had no qualms about playing up their big-haired, pretty-boy image, satisfying the massive female market with irresistible power ballads like "18 and Life" and "I Remember You," their first album was largely packed with gutsy hard-rock nuggets ("Big Guns," "Sweet Little Sister," "Piece of Me") making them more Guns N’ Roses, complete with the occasional controversy, than Poison.